-Student Loans: What is the Difference Between a Principal and an Interest Payment?
+What’s the Difference Between Principal and Interest Payments?

 When dealing with student loans, it’s important to understand how student loan interest rates affect your repayment and how your extra payments are applied to your debt.